gejames/infoblox_networks/README.md

 Now that our playbook is complete, we'll use Tower to create a Job Template and Survey so anyone can create a new network.

-In Tower, create a new inventory with your infoblox server as the host and a group called nios.
-Our playbook references that group, so the name should match our playbhok host statement.
+In Tower, create a new inventory with your InfoBlox server as the host and a group called nios.
+Our playbook references that group, so the name should match our playbook host statement.

 Create a job template for our new playbook.

 ![JobTemplate](docs/jobtemplate1.png)

 Add a survey so the user can pick where they need the new subnet created.
-A feature enahancement to the playbook would be to add in logic to restric where subnets can be created based on Sate, region, or other criteria.
+A feature enhancement to the playbook would be to add in logic to restrict where subnets can be created based on state, region, or other criteria.

 ![Survey](docs/survey1.png)